mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

     sudo service tomcat6 restart

-And if all goes well, you can access the Solr web via the `solr/` URL path on your webserver like this:
+And if all goes well, you can access the Solr web via the `solr/` URL path on your web server like this:

     http://sandbox.local:8080/solr/